MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 <!--note from editor: Below--change "Blob store" to "Azure Blob storage"?
 (Cloud Style Guide) -->

 You can bring in data to Dynamics 365 Customer Insights by using the 20+ out-of-the-box connectors that we make available for sources such as Dynamics 365, Azure SQL Database, and Blob store.
 Even if you don’t find a suitable out-of-the-box connector for your source, you can always export the data from your source as a CSV file and import to Customer Insights using our CSV connector.

-To import data to Customer Insights, you need to create a data source in the **Data Sources** page.
+To import data to Customer Insights, you need to create a data source in the **Data sources** page.
 It’s recommended that you have multiple data sources, as that will allow you to have different refresh schedules and credentials for each of your data sources.

 ## Bring your data into Customer Insights